tachibana-shin/assistant.koplugin/README.md

         long_highlight_threshold = 500,  -- Number of characters considered "long"
-        max_display_user_prompt_length = 100,  -- Maximum number of characters of user_prompt to show in result window  (0 or nil for no limit) system_prompt = "You are a helpful assistant that provides clear explanations.", -- Custom system prompt for the AI ("Ask" button) to override the default, to disable set to nil show_dictionary_button_in_main_popup = true, -- Set to true to show the dictionary button in the main popup show_dictionary_button_in_dictionary_popup = true, -- Set to true to show the Dictionary (AI) button in the dictionary popup enable_AI_recap = true, -- Set to true to allow for a popup on a book you haven't read in a while to give you a quick AI recap render_markdown = true, -- Set to true to render markdown in the AI responses
+        max_display_user_prompt_length = 100,  -- Maximum number of characters of user_prompt to show in result window  (0 or nil for no limit) system_prompt = "You are a helpful assistant that provides clear explanations.", -- Custom system prompt for the AI ("Ask" button) to override the default, to disable set to nil show_dictionary_button_in_dictionary_popup = true, -- Set to true to show the Dictionary (AI) button in the dictionary popup enable_AI_recap = true, -- Set to true to allow for a popup on a book you haven't read in a while to give you a quick AI recap render_markdown = true, -- Set to true to render markdown in the AI responses